MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/autopilot-co-management.md

 9. In the **Review + create** page, review the settings, and create the policy.

 > [!NOTE]
 > To provide a consistent user experience and unified application delivery on all devices, configure co-managed devices to also use the Company Portal.
 This will also ensure that users receive notifications only from the Company Portal.
-For more information, see [Apps in Company Portal](/mem/configmgr/comanage/company-portal#configuration-manager-client-settings).
+For more information, see [Apps in the Company Portal](/mem/configmgr/comanage/company-portal#configuration-manager-client-settings).

 ### Step 2: Deploy applications in Configuration Manager